 NOVUS reigns as the official footwear of MUPR 2018

 SAN JUAN, Puerto Rico, Aug.
-15, 2018 /PRNewswire/ -- Novus has joined Miss Universe Puerto Rico as the official footwear sponsor with an exclusive collection designed for the prestigious pageant.
+15, 2018 /PRNewswire-HISPANIC PR WIRE/ -- Novus has joined Miss Universe Puerto Rico as the official footwear sponsor with an exclusive collection designed for the prestigious pageant.

 The protagonist of this collection is the emblematic pointy "stiletto" pump in beige patent leather by Idoré.
 This is the perfect style for any contestant's wardrobe, as it portrays elegance and confidence.
 The participants will also wear two metallic sandals: a silver specchio single-sole sandal and a rhinestone ornamented gold sandal.